 - a.
 The type of available unit for which housing assistance is being offered will not assure the applicant's capability to maintain an independent living condition. - b.
-The unit is not of the proper size and type, and the applicant would only be able to reside there only temporarily. - c.
+The unit is not of the proper size and type, and the applicant would only be able Admissions and Continued Occupancy Plan_Revised and Board Approved on 04.13.23

+- to reside there only temporarily. - c.
 The unit contains lead paint and accepting the offer could result in subjecting children Jess than seven years of age to lead paint poisoning. - d.
 The applicant is unable to move at the time of the offer and presents clear evidence which substantiates this to CH.
-Examples are: - A doctor verifies that the applicant has just undergone major surgery and needs a period of time to recuperate. - A court testifies that the applicant is serving on a jury which has been sequestered. - e.
-An applicant under temporary financial hardship that will be remedied within thirty

-(30) days will be given a thirty (30) day extension.
+Examples are: - 1.
+A doctor verifies that the applicant has just undergone major surgery and needs a period of time to recuperate. - u.
+A court testifies that the applicant is serving on a jury which has been sequestered. - e.
+An applicant under temporary financial hardship that will be remedied within thirty - (30) days will be given a thirty (30) day extension.
 At the end of the thirty (30) days, another unit will be offered upon availability.
-Their condition must have the Executive Director's approval in writing.
+His condition must have the Executive Director's approval in writing.

-10.5 METHODS BY WHICH APPLICANTS WILL BE CHOSEN FROM THE WAITING LIST AND OFFERED AVAILABLE HOUSING ASSISTANCE
+METHODS BY WHICH APPLICANTS WILL BE CHOSEN FROM THE WAITING LIST AND OFFERED AVAILABLE HOUSING ASSISTANCE